ICGC-TCGA-PanCancer/cli/QuickStart.md

 ### Launch a VM
 Launch a new VM in Amazon EC2.
 You **must** use the AWS region "us-east-1" (AKA North Virginia) for this tutorial to work.
 If you are unfamiliar with the process of launching VMs in Amazon EC2, you may want to read [this guide](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/LaunchingAndUsingInstances.html).
-Once the VM is running, log in to your new VM.
+Once the VM is running, log in to your new VM over ssh.

 TODO: instance types, screenshot of storage, note about security group